-The Cyberpunk Coalition was founded in early 2020 by Matthew A. Goodwin and Anna Mocikat to bring cyberpunk authors together, to create awareness for the genre, to create and promote Cyberpunk Day (October 10th), and to cultivate a fellowship in the science fiction community between authors and readers.
+The Cyberpunk Coalition was founded in early 2020 by Matthew A. Goodwin to bring cyberpunk authors together, to create awareness for the genre, to create and promote Cyberpunk Day (October 10th), and to cultivate a fellowship in the science fiction community between authors and readers.
 The group meets formally and informally throughout the year to work on projects that benefit the indie community and solidify the meaning of cyberpunk in the 21st century for new generations, keeping community engagement at the forefront of our collective efforts.
 The group is a grassroots movement and resists corporate sponsorship, keeping true to cyberpunk values.

 Although Coalition members have been featured in numerous anthologies before, Neo Cyberpunk: The Anthology is the first to be composed exclusively from group members, featuring fifteen authors’ previously unpublished short stories.
 I review select pieces.

 Nik brings us a story about a DJ who uses a synth-rig that connects right to his brain, letting his emotions and unconscious thoughts flow into the music in a seamless unity of one’s self, and one’s artistic creation.
 The party’s soon crashed when he discovers an A.I. at play and a unique weaponization that causes a sonic catastrophe as the manipulated maestro conducts a piece no one will forget.

 Commentary: A remarkably creative story which shows that technological devices in cyberpunk don’t have to be limited to brain implants and augmentations.
 There’s thousands of pieces of technology out there that could be corrupted with Malevolent intent, and I hope this encourages cyberpunk authors to branch out to reference a greater range of tech.
 Being a musician, like Nik, I found it quite memorable.